ooni/spec/nettests/ts-031-quicping.md

 # Expected inputs

 The experiment takes in as input a single domain name or IP address, or a list of domains/IP addresses.
+Additionally, `quicping` allows URL input.
+Although the URL is not the semantically precise target of the experiment, this behavior makes `quicping` consistent with other experiments and enables us to reuse test lists.

 The following options can be configured (for now by using the `miniooni` client):
 - target port, option `Port` (`int64`, default: 443)